-8.2.1 In addition to the increase in traffic over recent years, the following road and traffic issues are discussed below.
+- 8.2.1 In addition to the increase in traffic over recent years, the following road and traffic issues are discussed below.
 The impact of these issues is far reaching.
 Development proposals should include provisions to improve road safety in Bovingdon.
 Responses to the consultation on draft policies in July 2021 revealed that 95% of respondents thought that improving road safety was a high priority.
 Suggestions on how these issues can be resolved are outlined.
-For further information on actions to solve the road and traffic issues see APPENDIX D Action Plan.
+For further information on actions to solve the road and traffic issues see APPENDIX D. - 8.2.2 The long-term aim is to discourage car use and encourage more sustainable modes of transport.
+In the meantime, even small developments can show how they are contributing to this aim by accommodating cycle storage and safe pedestrian access in their design.
+Larger developments will be required to provide safe accessible routes to local destinations, including the facilities in the centre of the village.